Paul Sika

 Paul Sika is an Ivorian fashion and advertising photographer/creative director/artist, who was born on 7 January 1985, in Abidjan, Côte d'Ivoire.

+Career

 He studied software engineering at University of Westminster, United Kingdom between 2003 and 2007 and became a freelance photographer in 2008.
 In 2009 he was awarded a Chinua Achebe Center Fellowship.

 His works consist of the vibrant views of Africa in Technicolor- saturation, they are in general oversaturated color shots.
 In his works; he creates carefully staged environments using actors.